 - Wild Tickers in Gears of War 3 can eat grenades (friendly or enemy) and deliver them to the enemy at the cost of their own life.
 They can also eat spare ammo.

 - Kirby: When Kirby eats a bomb, he gets a bomb-related power.
 Depending on the game, this can be Bomb, where Kirby tosses bombs like the Poppy Bros., or Crash, where Kirby explodes and damages all enemies.
 (Unless, of course, it's the Egg Catcher minigame from Kirby's Adventure.)

 - Kirby, King Dedede, and Wario can eat explosive items in Super Smash Bros.
-Brawl, though that will hurt them (And in Wario's case, anyone who's standing too close to him).
+Brawl onward, though that will hurt them (And in Wario's case, anyone who's standing too close to him).
 It doesn't cause any knockback to the devouring fighter, though, and the damage is usually less than being in the blast of the explosive itself.

 - On the menu of WarioWare Touched!, you feed a bomb to Wario-Man to change him back to Wario (to access Wario's levels).